 The flock of Hebridean Ewes and Rams continues to grow and at its peek during the year numbers stand at over 700.
 The Highland cattle fold has also continued to grow since the farm acquired the stock from the well-known Frith Manor Farm fold at Lingfield.
 In 2018, our cattle numbers stand at in excess of 130 cows, calves and bulls.
 Both Samuel of Pollock and Victor of Earn our two Highland bulls have moved on, and we were proud to purchase a bull from Her Majesty the Queen at Balmoral Castle.
 Her Stockman Dochy Ormiston found us 'The Duke of Balmoral', who is now 2 1/2 years old.
 Further cattle including heifers and another bull, 'The Prince of Balmoral', came to the farm last year and have settled in well.
 The farm broadened its breeds, several years ago, to include a new herd of Sussex cattle, with a pedigree bull that was acquired from the Mayfield herd of pedigree Sussex Cattle.
 ‘The Captain’ arrived, in 2017, at Roundoak after winning 1st prize at the Edenbridge and Oxted Show in the same year.
 In May 2018, the first Sussex calves were born.

-The farm also introduced some very rare breed Boreray Sheep and North Ronaldsays, probably the rarest breeds in the UK, to enhance the farm’s cross section of breeds that are used in important conservation grazing across the county.
+The farm also introduced some very rare breed Boreray Sheep and North Ronaldsays, probably the rarest breeds in the UK.

 The farm still has a number of rare breed pigs and also plenty of free-range chickens and several guinea fowl that can be found roaming around the farm freely.

 The farm enjoys many visitors who are interested in the different breeds.
 Caravan and camping pitches continue to be popular with many visitors returning time and time again.